 A frequency band as shown in Figure 2.4 is distributed into different functional entities.
-The band is divided into a range for the uplink, the part that is used by the MS to upload
+The band is divided into a range for the uplink, the part that is used by the MS to upload data into the network and the downlink, that is utilised by the network to send data back.
+In the 900 MHz band each of these has a width of 25 MHz .
+These bands themselves are furthermore divided into channels, each spanning 200 kHz, which accounts for 125 channels on 25 MHz .

-Figure 2.4.: Mapping of functional entities on the 900 MHz band.